brennan-ramsey/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/README.md

 ![Screenshot of above code](question5.png)

 6. Write a slight modification of the previous program, this time using `waitpid()` instead of `wait()`.
 When would `waitpid()` be useful?
-- waitpit() would be useful when there are multiple active children, of which there is only one child to wait for.
+- waitpid() would be useful when there are multiple active children, of which there is only one child to wait for.
 ```cpp
 #include <stdio.h>
 #include <stdlib.h>